Jimmaphy/hz-software-design/README.md

 ## Adapter Pattern

-_+ Single Responsibility, + Open/Closed Principle, - Increased OOP Complexity_

-The Adapter Pattern is used to create a class which converts an object with a certain object to match another.
+The Adapter Pattern or Wrapper is used to create a class which a certain interface to match another.
 An example could be a library provided data in XML format, while the program works with JSON.
 An extra class can be created to convert the XML document to match the functionality of the JSON object.

+Another example is the sockets.
+A European plug can't be put into an American socket, a adapter is used to allow this behavior.
+The same principle applies to the Adapter pattern, one interface is converted to another.

 The example used in this document will be the conversion from the Windows CMD to Linux Bash.
 The Windows CMD provided a command called ```dir``` which lists the contents of the current directory, while Linux Bash uses the ```ls``` command to achieve the same goal.
 The program we're writing wants to utilize the Windows command line, without create much extra code to convert every single part.
 An adapter will be used to wrap an instance of CMD and make it behave like Bash, allowing the use of ls in CMD.